WyattBest/PowerSlate/README.md

 [Field documentation](PowerSlate%20Integration%20Fields.docx)

 ## Requirements
 Python 3.9+ is required, along with a few packages available via pip.
 There are no known issues between different package versions.
+(Pymsteams-0.2.2) For Teams Alerts

 ## Usage
 ### Configuration